Skip to content

 Victoria Street at Dusk: Diagon Alley in Real Life

 Victoria Street curves down from George IV Bridge to the Grassmarket in a half-moon of coloured shopfronts — blue, red, yellow, green.
-At dusk when the shopfronts are lit and the cobbles glisten, it's one of the most photographed streets in Scotland.
-J.K.
-Rowling lived nearby and the street's form clearly influenced Diagon Alley.
+At dusk when the shopfronts are lit and cobbles glisten, it is one of the most photographed streets in Scotland.
 The best light is 30–60 minutes after sunset in spring and summer.
-The shops on the street (independent bookshops, whisky specialists, a specialist cheese shop) make it worth visiting in daylight too.

 🎪